alexandersumer/gto-poker-trainer/README.md

 - **Simulation loop** – Each hand is generated from sampled preflop ranges, then walked street by street with Monte Carlo rollouts (`--mc`) to stabilise EV estimates.
 - **Solver logic** – Post-flop options blend heuristics with lookup data; when a CSV is supplied, the trainer wraps it in a composite provider that falls back to dynamic sizing rules.
 - **EV math** – For every action we store `best_ev`, `chosen_ev`, and compute `ev_loss = best_ev - chosen_ev`, rolling those numbers into session-level accuracy and EV summaries.
-- **Rival model** – Villain decisions come from range tightening plus fold / continue sampling, so the opponent profile updates as stacks and pot sizes change.
+- **Rival model** – Rival decisions come from range tightening plus fold / continue sampling, so the opponent profile updates as stacks and pot sizes change.

 ## Local development